mohiuddinopu/aws_api_ansible/README.md

-NOTE: Terminate your instances once done with your tasks.
-You may get charges if the instances are not terminated.
+NOTE: Terminate your instances once done with your usage.
+You will get charged if the instances are not terminated.